Nutrition System

 • Helps maintain lean mass during fat loss phases

-• Provides a clear daily anchor that many users can understand quickly
+• Provides a clear daily anchor that's easy to understand

 Why logging matters